Lazy Fraudsters: 18 Former NBA Players Charged In $4 Million Insurance Fraud Scheme

-18 former NBA players have been charged in $4 million federal insurance fraud case.
+18 former NBA players have been charged in a $4 million federal insurance fraud case.

 As PPP loan season comes to an end, it seems like federal authorities are back hunting the regular fraudsters–and they got a big catch on their hook today.
 Federal authorities announced charges against 18 former NBA players in a $4 million scheme to defraud the NBA’s Health and Welfare Benefit Plan.
 The plan is to be used like your regular insurance, and allegedly, some of the claims made were 100% bogus.

-The 18 former players named in the indictment include alleged scheme ringleader Terrence Williams, six-time NBA All-Defensive Team member Tony Allen, former Lakers Guard Shannon Brown, and Ronald Glen Davis, who played for the Boston Celtics, Orlando Magic and Los Angeles Clippers over the course of his career.
+The 18 former players named in the indictment include alleged scheme ringleader Terrence Williams, six-time NBA All-Defensive Team member Tony Allen, former Lakers Guard Shannon Brown, and Ronald Glen Davis, who played for the Boston Celtics, Orlando Magic, and Los Angeles Clippers over the course of his career.
 The only woman charged was Allen’s wife, Desiree Allen.

 Williams, being the ring leader, allegedly received $230k in kickbacks from the players he recruited and provided fake invoices to be used for the false claims and his cut.
 He also allegedly filed his own claims as well, with his fraudulent chiropractic claims totaling $19,000 by themselves.